 The Cadiz Conclusions draws attention to worldwide declines in shorebird populations…PDF

 The Kollumerpomp Statement concerns the conservation status of waders breeding and wintering on lowland farmland in Europe.

-New: report of workshop "Space for Waders", held 12 September 2016 in Trabolgan, Ireland.
+Report of workshop "Space for Waders", held 12 September 2016 in Trabolgan, Ireland

 On 12 September 2016, BirdWatch Ireland and the International Wader Study Group, has brought together professional and amateur specialists from over 20 countries to meet in Ireland to review how sea-level rise threatens migratory shorebirds.
 The IWSG workshop report titled “Space for Waders: Managing resource needs of coastal waders in the context of rising sea-levels” can be downloaded: Space for Waders – Workshop report IWSG workshop on sea-level rise_12 September 2016.